FBI working with Iowa officials to investigate woman's claim that father killed 50 to 70 people - NewsBreak

 Officials discussing next steps to find victims of suspected Iowa serial killer

-Rumors of an alleged serial killer in a small town in western Iowa has made international headlines.
+FREMONT COUNTY, Iowa — Rumors of an alleged serial killer in a small town in western Iowa has made international headlines.
+Donald Dean Studey passed away in 2013 but his daughter, Lucy Studey, informed the Fremont County Sheriff’s Office in 2007 that her dad was a serial killer and had made her help dispose of […]

 WOWT

-Note: UPDATE: NSP identifies motorcyclist involved in second fatal crash Friday night